-Sequestration is the Scottish legal term for Bankruptcy.
 Sequestration is an option if you are unable to pay your debts as they fall due and can allow for up to 100% of your debts to be written off.
-A Trustee would take control of your assets and assess whether you would need to pay an income contribution towards your insolvent estate.

 It is an alternative to other forms of debt relief such as the Debt Arrangement Scheme (DAS) or a Scottish Trust Deed.